Home Contact

 General Tax Rules for Withdrawal from a Retirement Plan

-Whenever a plan participant (employee or former employee) withdraws money from a retirement plan, income tax must be paid on the amount withdrawn.
+Whenever a plan Participant (such as an employee with a 401(k)) withdraws money from a retirement plan, income tax must be paid on the amount withdrawn.
 Sometimes a 10% early withdrawal penalty must also be paid.
 This includes the withdrawal and transfer to a spouse or former spouse.

 The QDRO Income Tax Advantage